-Revenue from sales to enterprise customers was 43% and 29% of our product revenue in the three months ended March 31, 2024 and 2023, respectively.
+Revenue from sales to enterprise customers was 38% and 32% of our product revenue in the three months ended June 30, 2024 and 2023, respectively.
 These sales were made through both our direct sales team and indirect sales channel partners.
+Revenue from sales to enterprise customers was 41% and 31% in the six months ended June 30, 2024 and 2023, respectively.
 The increase in enterprise sales reflects stronger sales of our products to customers in the government sector.

-Revenue from indirect sales through our channel partner program was 52% and 38% of our product revenue in the three months ended March 31, 2024 and 2023, respectively.
-The increase in channel sales reflects stronger IP Optical Networks deployments through systems integrators as well as sell-thru our Service Provider channel partners in Eastern Europe.
+Revenue from indirect sales through our channel partner program was 32% of our product revenue in both the three months ended June 30, 2024 and 2023 and 41% and 35% of our product revenue in the six months ended June 30, 2024 and 2023, respectively.
+The increase in channel sales in the six months ended June 30, 2024 reflects stronger IP Optical Networks deployments through systems integrators as well as sell-thru our service provider channel partners in Eastern Europe.